Mihaiii/backtrack_sampler/README.md

 This strategy relies on [curses](https://docs.python.org/3/howto/curses.html) for drawing, a library that's pre-installed on Linux and MacOS.
 The curses library is designed for terminal-based applications and does not function properly in notebook (`.ipynb` files) environments.

 ![](https://github.com/Mihaiii/backtrack_sampler/blob/main/hgs.gif)

+### * Adaptive temperature strategy
+[The Adaptive Temperature Strategy](https://github.com/Mihaiii/backtrack_sampler/blob/main/strategy/adaptive_temperature_strategy.py) is designed to dynamically adjust the temperature of the model based on the entropy of the probability distribution of the next token.
+The code is copy/pasted from [this notebook](https://colab.research.google.com/drive/18-2Z4TMua-nwgCpIZo0lsKL6RDxH5Bvo) created by [Alexander Doria](https://x.com/Dorialexander).
+The official repo is [Quest-Best-Tokens](https://github.com/Pleias/Quest-Best-Tokens).

 ## Thanks / credit
 - [Sam Paech](https://x.com/sam_paech) for making [antislop-sampler](https://github.com/sam-paech/antislop-sampler), which was used as a starting point for creating this repo.
 Some parts of the code are still from the original repo.